The transparency act

 Organisation

-Internal whitsleblowing routines
+Internal whistleblowing routines

-Implementation of the Transparency Act
+Implementation of the transparency act

-Mapping and Risk Assessment
+Mapping and risk assessment

 - Known risk: Historical data and previously reported issues.